You are here

 In the Predictive Plant Phenomics (P3) Program, we have the right people and the right physical and cultural environment necessary to foster the interdisciplinary research needed to solve these looming problems.
 Groups of plant biologists, engineers, and computational scientists are performing research focused in predictive phenomics, looking at massive amounts of data to create systems and models to predict plant yield.
 Iowa State engineers are designing robots, sensors, and other advanced equipment that monitor plants in the field and the lab.
 Data scientists are crunching and analyzing the data collected.
 These collaborations are developing the agricultural products and computational solutions to meet the emerging needs.

 P3 students and faculty share their research through many avenues: conferences held on campus, national association conferences, international association conferences, symposia, and through peer-reviewed journal articles and other publications.

-Here's a selection of recent talks and articles from P3 students and faculty:
+Here's a selection of recent talks and articles from P3 students and faculty (highlighted in bold):

 - Arti Singh, "Machine learning approaches for automated plant stress phenotyping."
 5th International Plant Phenotyping Symposium, Adelaide, Australia.
 2-5 October 2018 [click here to view a short clip of her talk]

 - Clayton Carley, "The Soybean Nodule Acquisition Program: Solving a Phenomics Challenge in a SNAP using Machine Learning Solutions."
 5th International Plant Phenotyping Symposium, Adelaide, Australia.
 October 2-5, 2018 [click here to view a short clip of his talk]